ryan-mcclue/unsw/comp3411/week1.md

   - Forward checking: store remaining legal values so can terminate when none remain
     + Arc consistency: Each arc is a constraint between variables.
       Making arc consistent is to update a variables remaining values based of other variable values
-2. Local Search
-Assigns variables randomly then change one at a time (efficient when very few or many constraints) This iterative process can be thought of hill-climbing, e.g. at any stage could be at local/global optima.
+2. Local Search (suboptimal over large state space acceptable) Assigns variables randomly then change one at a time (efficient when very few or many constraints) This iterative process can be thought of hill-climbing, e.g. at any stage could be at local/global optima.
-* Choose variable that violates fewest constraints.
+Choose variable that violates fewest constraints.
-* Simulated annealing, i.e. introduce a controlled (if h1 < h0) level of randomness (e^t) to escape local optima
+n-queens:
+objective function: number of queens being attacked successor states: move any queen in its column, so 56 So for each sucessor state calculate objective function and move to what is the best, i.e. greedy However, we say current state is better than all successors, don't know if at a local/global optima.
+In this case, use simulated annealing which translates to choosing random successors wildly at start (heating) and less wildly (cool down) then settle.
+Would make change with probabilty `e^(cur_state-prev_state)/temp` Genetic algorithm also example of local search